-B .
-Architectural Historian
+ARCHITECTURAL HISTORIAN

-The minimum professional qualifications for an architectural historian are a graduate degree in architectural history, historic preservation, or a closely related field with coursework in American architectural history; or a B.A. in architectural history with a concentration in American architecture; or a B.A. in architectural history, art history, historic preservation, or a closely related field.
-In addition one of the following criteria is required: (1) at least two years of full-time experience in research, writing, or teaching in American history or restoration architecture with an academic institution, historical organization or agency, museum or other professional institution; or (2), a substantial contribution through research and publication to the body of scholarly knowledge in the field of American architectural history.
+The minimum professional qualifications in architectural history are a graduate degree in architectural history, art history, historic preservation, or closely related field, with coursework in American architectural history, or a bachelor's degree in architectural history, art history, historic preservation or closely related field plus one of the following:

+At least two years of full-time experience in research, writing, or teaching in American architectural history or restoration architecture with an academic institution, historical organization or agency, museum, or other professional institution; or\

+Substantial contribution through research and publication to the body of scholarly knowledge in the field of American architectural history.

-C. HISTORIAN
+HISTORIAN

-The minimum professional qualifications for a historian are a graduate degree in history or closely related field; or a bachelor's degree in history or closely related field plus one of the following: (1) at least two years of fulltime experience in research, writing, teaching, interpretation, or other demonstrable professional activity with an academic institution, historic organization or agency, museum, or other professional institution; or (2), a substantial contribution through research and publication to the body of scholarly knowledge in the field of history.
+The minimum professional qualifications in history are a graduate degree in history or closely related field; or a bachelor's degree in history or closely related field plus one of the following:

+At least two years of full-time experience in research, writing, teaching, interpretation, or other demonstrable professional activity with an academic institution, historic organization or agency, museum, or other professional institution; or\

+Substantial contribution through research and publication to the body of scholarly knowledge in the field of history.